deephaven/web-client-ui/examples/component-template/README.md

 If not using sass, you can remove the dev dependency for sass and also remove the sass targeted scripts such as `build:sass` and `watch:sass`

-`@testing-library/react` is a react component testing library.
-We currently use `enzyme` in several packages.
-Or you may not need this at all.

 ### PropTypes

 While prop-types is only truly needed for JS components, you should still keep and use the package for TS components.